Frequently Asked Questions

 LCQ

 Our qualification is recognised directly by all District Licencing Committees around New Zealand.
-This means that you do not require a separate ServiceIQ certificate ($22 + GST).
+This means that you do not require an other certification.

 Enrolment